Two students having a conversation

 1. Cultivating financial and other resources from the university and from external sources that will enable the department to fulfill its mission and goals.

-3. Continually collecting information regarding social trends and movements in the foundations of education and reassessing the needs served by the department; and evaluating and reconstructing department goals, programs and procedures on an ongoing basis in light of that information.
+3. Continually collecting information about social trends and movements in the foundations of education and reassessing the needs served by the department; and ongoingly evaluating and reconstructing department goals, programs, and procedures in light of that information.

 5. Continually assessing the relationship of our department programs to the goals of the college and university and to the programs of other departments.